 - Locate the ABS motor access cover for the slideout.
 This cover will be located inside one of the storage compartments under the slide room up at the top of the compartment. - Remove 4 screws holding the panel to the top of the compartment.
-Remove the cover. - 3.
-Unplug the motor leads at the connector.
-Gray connector with red & black wires. - 4.
+Remove the cover. - Unplug the motor leads at the connector.
+Gray connector with red and black wires. - 4.
 To release the motor brake you must depress the spring lock lever, which then allows you to pivot the brake lever, which in turn releases the brake.
 These parts are located inside the rubber boot wire tied over the motor.
 You must manipulate these parts without removing the rubber boot.
 As noted on the side-by-side photo, removing this boot will void your motor warranty.
-These photos will help

-- you figure out how this works.
+These photos will help you figure out how this works.
 The side-by-side photo (below) shows the spring lock lever and the brake lever. - The spring lock lever is a thin metal arm with a slight bend at the end, which will hold the brake lever in the released position. - The brake lever is the heavier thicker metal arm with the hole in the end. - The normal position for these two levers is to be parallel to each other as shown in the first side-by-side photo.
 The motor brake is engaged with levers side by side. - 8.
 The brake lever is moveable; the spring lock lever is not moveable.
 To release the brake lever, you must push the bent end of the spring lock lever away from the brake lever; this will allow you to pivot the brake lever so it moves over on top of the spring lock lever.
-The bent end will hold the brake lever in the released position. (photo shows this "bend"). - Once the brake motor is released, you will need to remove the skirting on the side of the slideout floor where the hex override is located. - 10.
-Use a ratchet with a 3/4" socket (or wrench) to turn the hex override and manually move the slideout. - 11.
-When the slideout is retracted, check to make sure you - have a good seal, and replace the skirting on the slideout. - 12.
-Return the brake release lever back to the "engaged" position (parallel to the spring lock lever).
-Pressing the bent end of the spring lock lever will allow the brake lever to be moved. - 13.
-Plug the motor connector back in again. - 14.
-Replace the plastic motor cover with the 4 screws removed previously. - Take the unit to an authorized dealer for service.
+The bent end will hold the brake lever in the released position. (photo shows this "bend").

+- Once the brake motor is released, you will need to remove the skirting on the side of the slideout floor where the hex override is located. - 10.
+Use a ratchet with a 3/4" socket (or wrench) to turn the hex override and manually move the slideout. - When the slideout is retracted, check to make sure you have a good seal, and replace the skirting on the slideout. - Return the brake release lever back to the "engaged" position (parallel to the spring lock lever).
+Pressing the bent end of the spring lock lever will allow the brake lever to be moved.